Pornography in Europe: Romania

 Romania legalized pornography in 2003.
+However, all pornographic sites hosted in the country must be locked with a password, and a tax per minute must be paid by the website owners.
 Production and distribution of pornography is legal, and regulated by the Law 196/13.05.2003.
 Child pornography is punishable with up from 1 to 5 years imprisonment, according to the article 374 of the Romanian Penal Code.

 The status on zoophilic pornography is uncertain, as there are no laws that ban or at least, define it but the law says that all sites which feature paedophilia, necrophilia and zoophilia pornography are banned.

 Russia

-Most Russian pornography is produced in Moscow and in St. Petersburg where the largest adult film producer, SP-Company, is based.
-The types of Russian adult films may range from gonzo pornography to adaptations of Russian classics (Eugene Onegin (by Tatiana Taneyeva (2003)), The Master and Margarita (by Armen Oganezov & Sergei Pryanishnikov (2002)) etc.) and these productions basically aim the domestic market.
-Much of the pornography is produced for the international internet market.

 According to Russian law, consumption of pornography is allowed though the production of it is not.
 The illegal production, distribution, and "public demonstration" of pornography is punishable by a 2- to 6-year prison term.
 Roskomnadzor, the Russian government's media overseer, has the power to order the blocking of pornographic websites.
 In 2015 the agency required the blocking of the Russian-language version of Pornhub and 10 other pornographic sites on the basis of a court ruling.

+There is nevertheless some uncertainty concerning the legal status of pornography in Russia.
+The law criminalizes only the 'illegal' production and selling of pornography (which implies that it sometimes can be legal), but two issues make enforcement of the law difficult: there is no legal definition of pornography, and there is no law defining when production or selling is permitted.

+Slovakia

+Pornography in Slovakia is legal for consenting adults, though the country has only a small domestic industry, most notably the gay pornography studio BelAmi, founded in Bratislava in 1993.